Post thumbnail

 Geometry Transformation Engine (GTE)

-The Geometry Transformation Engine or GTE was what allowed the Playstation to handle 3D graphics, it specifically designed to do the sort of fast mathematical calculations used for Vertex/Geometry processing.
+The Geometry Transformation Engine or GTE was what allowed the Playstation to handle 3D graphics, it was specifically designed to do the sort of fast mathematical calculations used for Vertex/Geometry processing.
 Without it the Playstation hardware would not have been able to pull of the excellent 3D graphics it was known for in its time.

 Playstation 1 Geometry Transformation Engine (GTE)